abhishek62605/Sample1/README.md

 # Sample1
-Sample 1 is a sample repo for demo purpose
+Sample 1 is a sample repo for demo purpose.
+Updated it to test a feature.